Sakine Cansız: Activities

-Death
+Assassination

 On 10 January 2013, Cansız, in her 50s, was found dead with two other Kurdish female activists, Fidan Doğan and Leyla Şaylemez.
 Autopsy results placed the time of death for the three women as sometime between 6pm and 7pm on the day before.
 Their bodies were found in the Kurdistan Information Center in Paris.

 The three women were last seen inside an information center on a Wednesday afternoon, hours later a member of the Kurdish community tried to visit the center but the door was locked.
 The three women were found dead with gunshot wounds in the information center on Thursday morning.
 That was the first time that a senior member of the PKK had been killed in Europe.

 The killings occurred at a time when the Turkish government was in negotiation with PKK leaders including Öcalan.
 PKK activists in Paris considered the murders an attempt by "dark forces" within the Turkish government to derail these negotiations.
 The PKK blamed the Turkish government.
 Turkish officials pointed at frequent strife within the PKK, with the Turkish national daily Hürriyet claiming that Cansız had been in conflict with Bahoz Erdal, the alleged commander of the PKK's military wing.
 Also killed were Fidan Doğan of the Kurdistan National Congress (based in Brussels) and Leyla Söylemez, a "junior activist".
 The French interior minister Manuel Valls announced that the three women were all killed execution-style.
 Two days after the murder, Ömer Güney was detained and later prosecuted for the assassination of the three women.
 The prosecutor François Molins concluded that the surveillance cameras showed that Ömer Güney was within the Kurdish Information Center during the time of the assassination.
 And on his bag was found gunpowder.

 On 17 December 2016, Ömer Güney, the sole suspect in the assassination of Sakine Cansız, Fidan Doğan and Leyla Şaylemez died of a severe illness in his Paris prison cell.
 After his death the French authority decided to close the investigation into the assassination of the three women.
 In May 2019 the investigation was reopened.